-The lookback period for a 2009 Form 941 filer who filed Form 944 in either 2007 or 2008 is calendar year 2007.
+The lookback period for a 2010 Form 941 filer who filed Form 944 in either 2008 or 2009 is calendar year 2008.

-If you are a Form 944 filer for the current year or either of the preceding 2 years, your deposit schedule for a calendar year is determined from the total taxes (that is, not reduced by any advance EIC payments) reported during the second preceding calendar year (either on line 8 of your Form 941 for all 4 quarters of that year or line 7 of your Form 944 for that year).
-The lookback period for 2009 for a Form 944 filer is calendar year 2007.
+If you are a Form 944 filer for the current year or either of the preceding 2 years, your deposit schedule for a calendar year is determined from the total taxes reported during the second preceding calendar year (either on line 8 of your Form 941 for all 4 quarters of that year or line 7 of your Form 944 for that year).
+The lookback period for 2010 for a Form 944 filer is calendar year 2008.
+If you reported \$50,000 or less of taxes for the lookback period, you are a monthly schedule depositor; if you reported more than \$50,000, you are a semiweekly schedule depositor.

-Form 944 filer is calendar year 2007.
 If you are a Form 945 filer, your deposit schedule for a calendar year is determined from the total taxes reported on line 4 of your Form 945 for the second preceding calendar year.
-The lookback period for 2009 for a Form 945 filer is calendar year 2007.
+The lookback period for 2010 for a Form 945 filer is calendar year 2008.

 Adjustments and the lookback rule.
-Determine your tax liability for the 4 quarters in the lookback period based on the tax liability as reported on your Form 941.
-If you made adjustments on lines 7d, 7e, 7f, and 7g on Forms 941 filed for periods in 2008 and earlier to correct errors on previously filed Forms 941, these adjustments do affect the amount of tax liability for purposes of the lookback rule.
-Adjustments made on Form 941-X do not affect the amount of tax liability for previous periods for purposes of the lookback rule.
+Determine your tax liability for the 4 quarters in the lookback period based on the tax liability as reported on your Forms 941.
+If you made adjustments on lines 7d, 7e, 7f, or 7g on Forms 941, or lines 6b, 6c, 6d, or 6e on Form 944, filed for periods in 2008 and earlier to correct errors on previously filed Forms 941 and Form 944, these adjustments do affect the amount of tax liability for purposes of the lookback rule.
+Adjustments made on Forms 941-X and Form 944-X do not affect the amount of tax liability for previous periods for purposes of the lookback rule.

 Example.
 An employer originally reported a tax liability of \$45,000 for the lookback period.
-The employer discovered during January 2009 that the tax during one of the lookback period quarters was understated by \$10,000 and corrected this error by filing Form 941-X for the quarter in which the error was discovered.
-This employer is a monthly schedule depositor for 2009 because the lookback period tax liabilities are based on the amounts originally reported, and they were \$50,000 or less.
+The employer discovered during January 2010, the tax during one of the lookback period quarters was understated by \$10,000 and corrected this error by filing Form 941-X for the quarter in which the error was discovered.
+This employer is a monthly schedule depositor for 2010 because the lookback period tax liabilities are based on the amounts originally reported, and they were \$50,000 or less.